Let’s be practical: anyone can be a writer.

 1. Novel Writing

-Novels are probably the most popular forms of writing out there.
+A novel is probably the most popular example of creative writing out there.
 When you think “creative writing” an image of Stephen King typing madly at his computer is probably the first thing that pops into your head.
 And that’s okay.
 Given that novels have been a popular form of entertainment for centuries, it’s not surprising.
 Typically what distinguishes a novel from other forms of writing is that novels are usually works of fiction that are longer in length and follow a set of characters and plot structure.

 2. Short Stories